Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 The most common stationary oxygen system is the concentrator, an electrical device that pulls oxygen from the air.
 It weighs about 35 pounds and cannot be battery operated, so a patient can use it only at home.

 Portable units containing electronic oxygen-conserving devices weigh only a few pounds and can provide up to 8 hours of oxygen.
 Some portable units weigh 6.5 lbs, with liquid oxygen supplies that last 4 hours.
 Some weigh 9.5 lbs, with an oxygen supply that lasts 8 hours when used at a flow rate of 2 liters per minute.
-Portable concentrators with rechargeable batteries are also a popular travel device.
+Portable concentrators with rechargeable batteries are also popular travel devices.

 Compressed or Liquid Oxygen